 Latest Advice on Coronavirus (COVID-19)

 Our promise to our returning students and those of you who will be starting with us in September, is that we will be providing you with an inspiring learning programme that develops the skills, knowledge and behaviours you need to progress to the next steps in your chosen career path.

-We are planning a ‘hybrid’ model for most students which will involve attendance two days a week onsite in College and significant work to complete remotely online using the Microsoft Teams platform.
+We will be delivering a ‘hybrid’ model for most students which will involve attendance two days a week onsite in College and significant work to complete remotely online using the Microsoft Teams platform.
 We are committed to supporting our students’ learning, and also have their welfare and the health of them, and their families, uppermost in our minds.
 We will be providing training to ensure all students can access the learning opportunities.

 We continue to hold discussions with our transport companies to ensure a model can be developed that keeps students as safe as possible whilst travelling to and from College, and in line with government advice.
 This includes strongly advising students to continue to wear a mask on the bus, use hand sanitiser and maintain social distancing where possible.